 What the results summary really means for you:

 The figures show that Hong Kong teachers are generally better at the receptive skills but unfortunately fall short when it comes to the productive skills.

 If that describes you, and if you are planning on taking the LPATE, you need to make sure your speaking and writing skills can pass muster.
 A little guided practice could give you that extra boost you need.

-Comments and results from a few of our test takers
+More comments and results from a few of our test takers

-Here's what one of our very happy 2015 course-takers (he had taken it multiple times before coming to us for help) said:
+Here's what one of our very happy course-takers (he had taken it multiple times before coming to us for help) said:

 Yes!!!
 I PASSED the writing paper, finally!!
-The score were very heartening too - all 3 for the composition and all 4 for the error correction.
-It was a miracle for me and the best birthday present ever!!
+The scores were very heartening too - all 3 for the composition and all 4 for the error correction.
+It was the best birthday present ever!!
 Of course I wouldn't have such an exciting result without your help and support.
 I am grateful to have had you to guide me to overcome the LPATE.
-Thank you sooooooooo much."Mr. M. Mak
+Thank you sooooooooo much.
+Mr. M. Mak, 2015 LPATE

 - Ms. C.Y.
-Ng, after reporting speaking test scores of 3.5 on everything except for "Reading aloud with meaning" and "Discussing educational matters with peers", in which she scored 4s, said: "I'm happy with what I've got.
+Ng attained speaking test scores of 3.5 on most sub-scores and 4s "Reading aloud with meaning" and "Discussing educational matters with peers": "I'm happy with what I've got.
 The proficiency requirement was attained.
 I'm happy that I didn't get any 2.5 or 3 :) Thanks for your tutoring!!!!!"

 - Mr. KS Luk struggled with the speaking test but said: "This is the best result I have ever had.
 And the total score reveals a big jump over last year."

 The results of the LPATE speaking were beyond my expectations: Pronunciation 3, reading with meaning 3.5, grammar 4, organization 4, interacting with peers 3.5, and discussing educational issues 4.